-In addition to the acquisitions and dispositions disclosed within Note 3-Acquisitions, Disposals, and Other Transactions to the accompanying Financial Statements, the Company has evaluated, and expects to continue to evaluate, possible acquisitions and dispositions of certain businesses and assets.
+In addition to the transactions disclosed within Note 3-Acquisitions, Disposals, and Other Transactions to the accompanying Financial Statements, the Company has evaluated, and expects to continue to evaluate, possible acquisitions and dispositions of certain businesses and assets.
 Such transactions may be material and may involve cash, the Company's securities or the assumption of additional indebtedness.